Customer Lifetime Value: What is It and How it Impacts Your Business

 3. Build a Healthy Relationship With Your Customers

-A good customer relationship is more than just customer service; it involves other aspects where your business and your customers “meet”.
 To achieve a good relationship with your customers, you must nurture a healthy bond during every interaction you have with your clients, and throughout the customer journey.
 A way of nurturing this healthy bond is by making them feel like they are being heard and appreciated.
-To do this, you need to learn more about them and so you can try to tap into their emotions and expectations.
-A good way to learn all of this and deliver on your promises as a business would be by surveys and customer reviews.

 Mistakes to Avoid When Calculating or Using Customer Lifetime Value

 Customer Lifetime Value can be very profitable, however, if used improperly could result in losses in terms of time and money.
 To avoid that, you should take note of the common mistakes business owners and marketers make when calculating and using customer lifetime value.
-They are as follows:

 -